dreamking60/d3-start-to-finish-leanpub/manuscript/04 Introduction to D3.md

 ## D3 modules

-D3 has a large number of modules that help you build interactive data visualizations.
+D3 has a large number of modules that help you build interactive data visualisations.
 Let’s look at some of the more commonly used ones.

 ### Data requests